webchills/zencart-de-paypal-express/readme.txt

 Installation:

 Just choose your Zen Cart version in the folder GEAENDERTE DATEIEN (means changed files):
-Zen Cart 154 (suitable for American and German 154 versions) Zen Cart 155 (suitable for American 155 version only) Zen Cart 155 German (suitable for German 155 version only)
+Zen Cart 155 (suitable for American 155 version only) Zen Cart 155 German (suitable for German 155 version only)